Radimal/marvelous-chestnut/src/pages/index.md

     avatar_alt: Andrew Weissman's Photo
     content: Before helping co-found Radimal, I had learned about the role of AI in our industry but didn't fully understand its capability or impact.
 After a long period of R&D, we finally got to see the reports go out.
-After talking to all the DVMs who helped us with early stage testing, I knew immediately this would be a gamechanger in our industry.
+After hearing the amazing feedback from the DVMs who helped us with early stage testing, I knew immediately this would be a gamechanger in our industry.
 - type: section_cta
   template: section_cta
   section_id: call-to-action